Uyanide/AuTUMoodle/README.md

 > [!NOTE]
 >
-> Please make sure to download the corresponding browser binaries by running `playwright install` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.
+> Please make sure to download the corresponding browser binaries by running `playwright install [browser_name]` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.

 > [!WARNING]
 >
-> `playwright` session implementation is currently not supported when running inside a Docker container, as it not only requires browser binaries, but also depends on many additional system libraries that a normal `python-slim` based Docker image does not have.
-If you really need to use `playwright` inside Docker, you may try to build your own Docker image based on `mcr.microsoft.com/playwright` images.
+> `playwright` session implementation is currently not supported when running inside a Docker container, as it not only requires (huge) browser binaries, but also has a large amount of runtime dependencies that a normal `python-slim` based Docker image can not provide.
+If you really need to use `playwright` inside Docker, you may try to build and run your own Docker image based on `mcr.microsoft.com/playwright` or other similar images.

 - `playwright` (optional, only used when `session_type` is `playwright`)